What is Server-Side Analytics and Tracking?

 – A high number of visitors today use ad blockers.

-– Regulatory bodies, especially in the EU, are clamping hard at third-party cookies.
-Google plans to phase out cookies through Chrome by end of 2024.
+– Regulatory bodies, especially in the EU, are clamping down hard on third-party cookies.
+Google plans to phase out cookies through Chrome by the end of 2024.

 The direction this points to is very clear.
 Server-side tracking and analytics mitigate these problems to some extent.
 Instead of relying on client-side storage, the data is hosted on the servers.
 How does that help?
 Let’s find out.